jwardbond/jwardbond.github.io/content/posts/reviews/2023-01-19-ringworld-larry-niven.md

 ---
-title: "Book Review: Ringworld by Larry Niven"
+title: "Ringworld by Larry Niven"
 date: 2023-01-19 22:00:00 -0700
+font_mode: serif
+categories:
+    - reviews
+tags:
-categories: reviews books
+    - books
-tags: 1-stars
+    - 1-stars

 excerpt: "Drivel.
 Nothing but sex and fridging.
 How this managed to win any sort of award, even in the 70s, is totally beyond me. "
 ---